-An emergency is any situation that is life threatening, or one that could develop into a life-threatening situation.
+An emergency is any situation which is life threatening, or could develop into a life-threatening situation.
 This may include occasions where someone is unable to descend to safety due to an immobilising injury.
 Getting lost and spending a night out is survivable with relative comfort, given that you are carrying suitable gear and correct decisions are made.
-This requires everyone that goes on the hills to take full responsibility for their actions and personal training.
+This requires that everyone who goes on the hills takes full responsibility for their actions and personal training.
 Mountaineers and hill walkers should aim to be self-sufficient at all times.

 Everyone has 'an epic' at some stage, some have more than others